securekey/fabric-next/docs/source/arch-deep-dive.rst

 dependencies* (``readset``) and *state updates* (``writeset``), also called *MVCC+postimage info* in DB language.

-Recall that the state consists of key/value (k/v) pairs.
-All k/v entries are versioned, that is, every entry contains ordered version information, which is incremented every time when the value stored under a key is updated.
-The peer that interprets the transaction records all k/v pairs accessed by the chaincode, either for reading or for writing, but the peer does not yet update its state.
+Recall that the state consists of key-value pairs.
+All key-value entries are versioned; that is, every entry contains ordered version information, which is incremented each time the value stored under a key is updated.
+The peer that interprets the transaction records all key-value pairs accessed by the chaincode, either for reading or for writing, but the peer does not yet update its state.
 More specifically:

 -  Given state ``s`` before an endorsing peer executes a transaction,